 The REMUS 300 was designed in compliance with the US Navy’s Modular Open Systems Architecture (MOSA) and Unmanned Maritime Autonomy Architecture (UMAA) specifications.
 It incorporates design improvements from the REMUS 100 autonomous underwater vehicle.

-The standard REMUS 300 weighs 56kg, while its length and diameter are 2.3m and 19cm, respectively.
+The standard REMUS 300 weighs 56kg while its length and diameter are 2.3m and 19cm, respectively.
 The vehicle’s modularity allows it to be reconfigured for various missions, ranging from a 45.35kg expeditionary configuration to a 67.58kg long-endurance configuration.

-The REMUS 300 retains the already trusted REMUS 100’s hull design, with certain improvements which will enable the vehicle to dive up to a maximum depth of 305m (1,000ft).
+The REMUS 300 retains the already trusted REMUS 100’s hull design, with certain improvements, which will enable the vehicle to dive up to a maximum depth of 305m (1,000ft).

-HyFleet provides automatic mission validation and drag-and-drop functionality to facilitate quick mission planning, while also enabling simultaneous monitoring of multiple vehicles.
+HyFleet provides automatic mission validation and drag-and-drop functionality to facilitate quick mission planning while also enabling simultaneous monitoring of multiple vehicles.

-The next generation REMUS 300 is incorporated with the REMUS technology platform, which features efficient core electronics and is scalable across all vehicle classes.
+The next-generation REMUS 300 is incorporated with the REMUS technology platform, which features efficient core electronics and is scalable across all vehicle classes.
 It has advanced autonomy and a shared operating system that enables interoperability with the entire REMUS family of systems.

-Payloads and sensors
+Payloads and sensors of the REMUS 300

 The REMUS 300 is available in small and large payload configurations to meet customer requirements.
-It allows the addition of a payload to collect additional information.
+It also allows the addition of a payload to collect additional information.

 The UUV can be equipped with a suite of sensors and payloads to support a range of mission requirements.
-The improved design supports the integration of new payloads, sensors and algorithms.
+The improved design supports the integration of new payloads, sensors, and algorithms.

 The underwater vehicle can be equipped with a vehicle interface programme (VIP) to provide mission programming and post-mission analysis capabilities.

-The UUV uses Woods Hole Oceanographic Institution (WHOI) micromodem 2.0 acoustic communications for underwater communication.
+The UUV uses Woods Hole Oceanographic Institution (WHOI) micro-modem 2.0 acoustic communications for underwater communication.
 Other communication systems include Wi-Fi and an optional Iridium system for communication through satellite.

-Propulsion and performance of REMUS 300
+Propulsion and performance of the REMUS 300

 The unmanned vehicle is powered by a direct-drive DC brushless motor coupled to an open three-blade propeller.
 The control system includes a Cruciform fin for yaw and pitch control.

-The REMUS 300 can be configured with 1.5kWh, 3kWh or 4.5kWh lithium-ion batteries with an endurance of up to ten, 20 or 30 hours and recharge time of six, 12 or 18 hours, respectively.
+The REMUS 300 can be configured with 1.5kWh, 3kWh or 4.5kWh lithium-ion batteries with an endurance of up to ten, 20 or 30 hours, and a recharge time of six, 12 or 18 hours, respectively.
 The blind-mated end caps fulfil the requirements of IP-X4 standards, allowing for rapid battery exchanges on the field during missions.